scalabli/quo/docs/commands.rst

 .. versionadded:: 3.0

-One of the new introductions in Click 3.0 is the full support for return values from command callbacks.
+One of the new introductions in quo 3.0 is the full support for return values from command callbacks.
 This enables a whole range of features that were previously hard to implement.